ThatOneIdiotXav/ArrowVortex/README.md

 See the [About this project](#about-this-project) section below for more information about this repository.

+---
+## "Why did you fork ArrowVortex?"
+**Boredom.**
+Got nothing else to do, to be honest.
+Felt like learning C++ for a while, and this seemed like an easy excuse.
+_I'll try to add more than just FNF chart support in the future, I promise..._

+## Changes made
+- Friday Night Funkin' chart support
+Currently only supports the following formats:
+  - Psych Engine, version 1.X

+---
 ## Features

 Some of the features that ArrowVortex has to offer include: